SashaD826/Portfolio/README.md

    ### Monte Carlo Simulation for a Stock Portfolio
   **Description:** This Python script executes a Monte Carlo simulation, a stochastic model that accounts for the historical performance of selected assets, but also introduces volatility to simulate market unpredictability.
 30000 simulations are generated.

-  **Problem:** Price of non-US assets have to be converted to USD.
+  **Problem:** Prices of non-US assets have to be converted to USD.
 The simulation assumes daily rebalancing to maintain constant asset weights over the ten-year period.
 While this simplifies the model, it provides a more consistent baseline for modeling than allowing asset allocation to drift.

   **Goal:** To forecast the potential value of the portfolio over a period of 10 years.
 To calculate the probability of incuring loss vs. the probability of assets doubling or tripling in value.